 Baking blind is the process of baking a pie or tart crust without the filling.
 If it is a bigger Pie or tart, it’s done by lining the tin with parchment paper and filling it with eg. baking beans, however for small tartlets, like this Mini Baked Cheese tart, no need to use baking beans.

-Blind baking is an important step to avoid soggy bottom on your Tarts, that is every bakers´ biggest nightmare!
-You will need to bake the tart crust all the way until it reaches a beautiful golden color, and the bottom, as well as the side, as the crust won’t bake further after the tart filling is in.
+💡 Top Tip: You will need to bake the tart crust all the way until it reaches a beautiful golden color, and the bottom, as well as the side, as the crust won’t bake further after the tart filling is in.

 4. How to bake the Hokkaido tart crust